The Saga of the Arizona Coyotes: A Rollercoaster Tale of Survival and Uncertainty

 The City of Glendale has decided to terminate the lease linking the Coyotes to the City and the arena.
 Archive photo, AFP

 The City of Glendale quickly regretted having committed itself to a very disadvantageous contract for 15 years.
 To do this, she finds an ideal exit door.
 She therefore mentions a conflict of interest clause, since a former employee of the City at the time of the agreement, a man named Craig Tindall, became an employee of the Coyotes.
-On June 10, 2015, not even two years after the agreement came into force, a vote still widely followed by Quebec took place at Glendale city hall.
+On June 10, 2015, not even two years following the agreement came into force, a vote still widely followed by Quebec took place at Glendale city hall.
 The councilors, five to two, voted to end the agreement.
-“I’m really not worried about the Coyotes, but if I were a citizen of Glendale, I would be very worried about my municipal government,” blasts Gary Bettman.
+“I’m really not worried regarding the Coyotes, but if I were a citizen of Glendale, I would be very worried regarding my municipal government,” blasts Gary Bettman.
 Quebec returns to its dream for the 2015-2016 season, but on July 23, 2015, Glendale and IceArizona agreed to a new two-year agreement, which reduces the burden on taxpayers.
 Subsequently, the lease is renewed on an annual basis.

 Chapter 12: Another Owner